M.A.T. Program Requirements

-The Master of Arts in Teaching in Middle Grades/Secondary Education (MAT) program is an opportunity for college graduates who hold a bachelor's degree or more advanced degree in a content area from an accredited college or university to earn a master's degree in education and be recommended for a Georgia clear renewable T-5 teaching certificate.
+The Master of Arts in Teaching in Middle Grades/Secondary Education (MAT) and the MAT in Education programs are an opportunity for college graduates who hold a bachelor's degree or more advanced degree in a content area from an accredited college or university to earn a master's degree in education and be recommended for a Georgia clear renewable T-5 teaching certificate.
 This is a 36 credit hour master's degree program requiring extensive field experiences and college course work.
-This program is designed for the preparation of teachers for core academic areas of sciences, math, English, social studies, and reading for middle level schools and high school.
-Two options are available.
-Candidates who are currently teaching with a non-renewable certificate (provisional) are able to earn certification their first year and complete requirements for the master's degree MAT for the Employed Teachers Track in the second year of their enrollment.
+Two options are available: Candidates who are currently teaching with a non-renewable certificate (provisional) are able to earn certification their first year and complete requirements for the master's degree MAT for the Employed Teachers Track in the second year of their enrollment.
 The second option is for full time students, not employed as teachers, who wish to earn certification through an intensive four (4) semester program with supervised apprenticeships and internships.
 The MAT program, either MAT (Employed Teachers Track) or MAT (Full-Time Student Track) option, is designed to meet the needs of highly-qualified college graduates who wish to enter the teaching profession.

 The MAT Program operates through cohorts that complete the 36 semester hour program together.
 Program participants take coursework during summer and evenings while they are employed by a school system.
 They also receive supervision, mentoring, and support from Valdosta State University to help ensure their success.

 The MAT Program has two tracks leading to certification and a master's degree.

 For Working Teachers - The first year is a certification year, the second year is the completion of the master's degree.
 Classes are at night: for certification there are 2 classes in the summer, 2 classes in the fall (including an internship) and 2 classes in the spring (including an internship)